r7kamura/google-docs-to-github/README.md

 - optional
 - default: `"google_docs"`

+### `github_token`

+GitHub access token to push files.
+If you want to run other workflows automatically by pusing files, you need to pass a personal access token with `workflow` permission.

+- optional

 ### `google_drive_folder_id`

 ID of the Google Drive folder to be exported.
 Folder ID is contained in the trailing part of the folder's URL.